ianfixes/ifreecarve-posix-bin/README.md

 ifreecarve-posix-bin
 ====================

-shell scripts intended for use in a POSIX environment
+Shell scripts intended for use in a POSIX environment.
+Several languages.

+All code released under the WTFPL (see COPYING).